oalharb/Datirtion-/Readme_Datrition.md

 ### Is this a reasonable project given the time constraints that you have?

-Yes, we believe that there is enough time to resolve this problem.
-This is based on the experience we gained during the Datathon and the preliminary reasearch that we conducted.
+Yes, we believe that there is enough time to understand this problem and provide a suitable model.

 ### Here is our public Git Hub REPO link
 https://github.com/aljuaidm/Datrition